Russian partisan movement (2022–present)

-An underground Russian partisan movement against the regime of Vladimir Putin has started appearing since the beginning of Russian invasion of Ukraine.
-Pro-democratic and pro-Ukrainian partisan movements have emerged following this major escalation of the Russo-Ukrainian war.
-These resistance movements act against the authoritarian government of Vladimir Putin in Russia, as well as against civilian supporters of these authorities and the armed forces, with the aim of stopping the war.
+An underground Russian partisan movement against the Federal Government of Russia has started appearing since the beginning of the Russian invasion of Ukraine (which Ukraine officially calls "Large-Scale Armed Aggression" and what Russia calls a "Special Military Operation" (SMO)).
+Both belligerents have avoided declaring war on each other, and prefer to use the above-mentioned designations to refer to the conflict.
+Anti-Russian and pro-Ukrainian partisan movements have emerged following the escalation of the Russo-Ukrainian war.

+These armed movements act against the Russian Federation, as well as against the civilian populations of Russia, its authorities, and the Russian Armed Forces, with the aim of stopping the war.

 Attacks on property of authorities and supporters of the war

 By 2022-03-07, cases of arsons of police departments were recorded in Smolensk and Krasnoyarsk.

 As of 5 July 2022, at least 23 attacks on military enlistment offices were recorded, 20 of which were arson.
 The arson attacks were not a single coordinated campaign: behind them were a variety of people: from far-left to far-right groups.
 Sometimes they were lone actors who did not associate themselves with any movements.
 Civilian vehicles bearing the letter Z insignia (supporting the war efforts) were also set ablaze.

 On 2022-08-27, multiple Russian-language outlets reported that a woman named Evgenia Belova doused a parked BMW X6 with accelerant and set it ablaze in Moscow.
 The vehicle belonged to Yevgeny Sekretarev (Евгения Секретарева) who reportedly works for the Eighth Directorate of the General Staff of the Armed Forces of the Russian Federation; the Directorate oversees the State Secret Protection Service handling wartime censorship.
 A woman detained for the arson also reportedly proclaimed her opposition to the war.
-The woman is described as 65 years old, a patient of a local "psychoneurological clinic," and lives in the same building as Sekretarev.
-Coverage of the incident by Radio Svoboda, mentioned a relative of the woman making the unverified claim that she was "kidnapped prior to the arson by Ukrainian special forces," held for a "ransom of ", and "hypnotized."
+The woman is described as 65 years old, a patient of a local "psychoneurological clinic", and lives in the same building as Sekretarev.
+Coverage of the incident by Radio Svoboda, mentioned a relative of the woman making the unverified claim that she was "kidnapped prior to the arson by Ukrainian special forces", held for a "ransom of ", and "hypnotized".
 The woman's relatives further insisted she "was never against the Russian authorities", and "would never have committed arson against the Russian government".

 Rail war

 In Russia, the movements Combat Organization of Anarcho-Communists (BOAK) and Stop the Wagons announced their sabotage activities on the railway infrastructure.
 According to The Insider, 63 freight trains derailed in Russia between March and June 2022, about one and a half times as much as during the same period the previous year.

 At the same time, the geography of wagon wrecks shifted to the west, and some trains got into accidents near military units.
 According to Russian Railways and inspection bodies, half of the accidents are related to the poor condition of the railway tracks.